July 15, 2014

 Viral load results are reported as copies of HIV in one milliliter of blood.
 The lower the number, the less virus there is in your blood.
 Numbers can range from about one million copies to as few as 50 copies.
 If you have fewer than 50 copies, your health care provider may tell you that your results are "undetectable."

 Being undetectable is a great result because it means your virus is under control.
 However, undetectable does not mean that you have been cured of HIV or that you cannot pass it to others.
 It just means that there is not enough HIV for the test to measure.
 It is also important to know that labs that test viral load have different cut-offs below which they cannot detect HIV.
 For example: you could have 35 copies of HIV in your blood, and in lab #1, which cannot detect any HIV below 50 copies, your viral load would be considered 'undetectable.'
-However, in lab #2, which cannot detect any HIV below 20 copies, your viral load be considered detectable and would report that you have a viral load of 35.
+However, in lab #2, which cannot detect any HIV below 20 copies, your viral load would be considered detectable and would report that you have a viral load of 35.

 Viral load tests are an important tool to: